11 Best SaaS PPC Agencies to Grow MRR in 2024

 Note that all pages look exactly the same, except for the relevant format or language.
 Now, you could argue that it’s duplicate content—but the strategy has worked very well for HappyScribe.

+The truth is that even though the pages contain almost the exact same text, they are serving different purposes and they are doing it properly.
 If we were to look at user behavior metrics within those pages we would see that time on the page is high and that the exit rate is super low, since users find the tool useful and sign up.
+That’s why spending time defining your user personas and use cases is so important because, in the end, it will help you determine which kind of workflows your software helps users achieve.

 82% of tech marketers use case studies because they find them to be persuasive.
 Your customers are more likely to trust unpaid recommendations over traditional marketing.